farcasterxyz/protocol/docs/SPECIFICATION.md

   };
   string text = 4;                        // Text of the cast
   repeated uint32 mentions_positions = 5; // Byte positions of the mentions in the text
-  repeated Embed embeds = 6;              // URIs or CastIds to embedded in the cast }
+  repeated Embed embeds = 6;              // URIs or CastIds to be embedded in the cast }